Man killed after quarrel in Delhi's Uttam Nagar | Law-Order

 Man killed after quarrel in Delhi's Uttam Nagar

-Deputy Commissioner of Police Dwarka M Harsha Vardhan said that on Sunday around 9.30 pm, police got information regarding a quarrel near metro pillar number 714, Uttam Nagar where a person received injury.
-It was found that Shubham, along with two persons, got into a quarrel with Pradhuman alias Sandhu and his friend when they were at an eatery located above a wine shop, the DCP said.
+A 24-year-old man died allegedly after he was hit with a stone following a quarrel in southwest Delhis Uttam Nagar area, police said on Monday.
+It was found that Shubham Sharma, along with two persons, got into a quarrel with Pradhuman alias Sandhu and his friend when they were at an eatery located above a wine shop, the DCP said.

 - Country: